mathjax/MathJax-docs/web/configuration.rst

 <cdn-list>` for the URLs for a number of CDNs that serve MathJax.

-Note that the script that loads the MathJax component file should *follow* the script the configures MathJax (otherwise MathJax will not know what configuration you need).
+Note that the script that loads the MathJax component file should *follow* the script that configures MathJax (otherwise MathJax will not know what configuration you need).
 If you use one of the combined component files in version 3, you may not need to do any configuration at all.